linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 2 - Portfolio Theory and Practice/Chapter 07 - Efficient Diversification.md

 iii.
 Standard deviation of her new portfolio, which includes the government securities.

 c.
 Determine whether the systematic risk of her new portfolio, which includes the government securities, will be higher or lower than that of her original portfolio.
 d.
-On the basis of conversations with her husband, Grace is considering selling the  $100,000 of ABC stock and acquiring$ 100,000 of XYZ Company common stock instead.
+On the basis of conversations with her husband, Grace is considering selling the  \$100,000 of ABC stock and acquiring\$ 100,000 of XYZ Company common stock instead.
 XYZ stock has the same expected return and standard deviation as ABC stock.
 Her husband comments, "It doesn't matter whether you keep all of the ABC stock or replace it with 100,000 of XYZ stock."
 State whether her husband's comment is correct or incorrect.
 Justify your response.
 e.
 In a recent discussion with her financial adviser, Grace commented, "If I just don't lose money in my portfolio, I will be satisfied."
 She went on to say, "I am more afraid of losing money than I am concerned about achieving high returns."

 i.
 Describe one weakness of using standard deviation of returns as a risk measure for Grace.